 - sad (adj.)

-- Old English sæd "sated," from Proto-Germanic *sathaz (cf. Old Norse saðr, Middle Dutch sat, Dutch zad, Old High German sat, German satt, Gothic saþs "satiated"), from PIE *seto- (cf. Latin satis "enough, sufficient," Old Church Slavonic sytu, Lithuanian sotus, Old Irish saith "satiety"), from root *sa- "satisfied" (cf. Sanskrit a-sinvan "insatiable").
+- Old English sæd "sated, full, having had one's fill (of food, drink, fighting, etc.), weary of," from Proto-Germanic *sathaz (cf. Old Norse saðr, Middle Dutch sat, Dutch zad, Old High German sat, German satt, Gothic saþs "satiated, sated, full"), from PIE *seto- (cf. Latin satis "enough, sufficient," Greek hadros "thick, bulky," Old Church Slavonic sytu, Lithuanian sotus "satiated," Old Irish saith "satiety," sathach "sated"), from root *sa- "to satisfy" (cf. Sanskrit a-sinvan "insatiable").

-Sense development seems to have passed through a meaning "heavy," and "weary, tired of" before emerging c.1300 as "unhappy."
+Sense development passed through the meaning "heavy, ponderous" (i.e. "full" mentally or physically), and "weary, tired of" before emerging c.1300 as "unhappy."
 An alternative course would be through the common Middle English sense of "steadfast, firmly established, fixed" (e.g. sad-ware "tough pewter vessels") and "serious" to "grave."
 In the main modern sense, it replaced Old English unrot, negative of rot "cheerful, glad."